 Then a photo of the food warming unit, then up to 75 words of text, followed by a button for readers to click to learn more.

-Don’t worry about the photo or the More Info button.
-And don’t worry about the email subject line.
+Don’t worry about the photo, the More Info button, or the email subject line.
+And don’t worry about including a salutation either … just focus on the body copy itself.

 Your task is just to write: